dmazinanian/css-analyser/README.md

 not possible in this mode.

 ### FP-Growth minsup
-Using `--minsup`, one may provide minimum support for FP-Growth, that is, the minimum number of selectors which have one or more duplicated declarations.
+Using `--minsup`, one may provide minimum support count for FP-Growth, that is, the minimum number of selectors which have one or more duplicated declarations.
 The default value is 2.